S.J. Runyon Law Corporation

 Criminal Lawyer

-Sarah Runyon practices exclusively in the area of criminal litigation and appeals.
 She regularly appears in all levels of court in British Columbia, including the Supreme Court of Canada.

-Throughout her career, Sarah has been a frequent presenter on professional topics-in particular criminal procedure, laws of evidence and law reform-for the Trial Lawyers Association of British Columbia, CLEBC, and Courthouse Libraries
+Throughout her career, Sarah has been a frequent presenter on professional topics-in particular criminal procedure, laws of evidence and law reform-for the Trial Lawyers Association of British Columbia, CLEBC, and Courthouse Libraries.

 Notable Cases